 At the end of the test students are given 10 minutes to transfer their answers to an answer sheet.
 Test takers will lose marks for incorrect spelling and grammar.

 The Reading paper has three sections and texts totaling 2,150-2,750 words.
 There will be a variety of question types, such as multiple choice, short-answer questions, identifying information, identifying writer’s views, labeling diagrams, completing a summary using words taken from the text and matching information/headings/features in the text/sentence endings.
 Test takers should be careful when writing down their answers as they will lose marks for incorrect spelling and grammar.

 Texts in IELTS Academic

-Three reading texts, which come from books, journals, magazines, newspapers and online resources written for non-specialist audiences.
-All the topics are of general interest to students at undergraduate or postgraduate level.
+Three reading texts, come from books, journals, magazines, newspapers, and online resources written for non-specialist audiences.
+All the topics are of general interest to students at the undergraduate or postgraduate level.

 Texts in IELTS General Training